Sleep problems are commonplace. In addition to disrupting sleep at night, these issues can have lasting effects on day-to-day life.

 Before a prescription drug can be sold, it must be approved by the Food and Drug Administration (FDA), which carefully reviews data from research studies about its effectiveness and safety.
 Once the drug is approved, a patient must get a prescription from their doctor in order to obtain the drug from a pharmacy.

 Different classes of drugs cause sleepiness based on their chemical composition and how they affect the brain.
-Types of prescription drugs that are approved by the FDA for insomnia include:

 - Z Drugs: These medications slow down activity in the brain, which prompts a sedative effect.